Oakeys Brook (New Jersey): Accessibility

 Oakeys Brook flows in many areas through developed sectors, where it is easily accessible.
+Students at Brunswick Acres are sometimes allowed to pick up the trash littered on the bank.

 Terrain

 Oakeys Brook generally has a clay streambed.
 Upstream decay products turn the mud black, making it an ideal place for amphibians and turtles to hide in.
 Downstream, there are a few more rocks, although the stream is still muddy and deep.
 The stream flows through wetland areas in several places near Black Horse Lane.

 This stream is generally low-lying, collecting water from various storm drainage systems.
 It is fed by swamp drainage and springs in the downstream areas but by storm drainage and farm drainage in upstream areas.
 Since a major source is storm drainage, it swells considerably during rains.